-The Minister may set or vary sustainability measures taking into account:

-- (a) any effects of fishing on any stock and the aquatic environment - (b) any existing controls under the Act that apply to the stock or area concerned; and - (c) the natural variability of the stock concerned.

-In making decisions on sustainability, the Minister must consider any of the following that he or she considers to be relevant:

-- (a) any regional policy statement, regional plan, or proposed regional plan under the Resource Management Act 1991 - (b) any management strategy or management plan under the Conservation Act 1987 - (c) sections 7 and 8 of the Hauraki Gulf Marine Park Act 2000 - (ca) regulations made under the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 - (d) a planning document lodged with the Minister of Fisheries by a customary marine title group under section 91 of the Marine and Coastal Area (Takutai Moana) Act 2011.

-The Minister must also take into account:

-- (a) any conservation services or fisheries services (such as research into stock abundance) - (b) any relevant fisheries plan approved under Part 3 of the Act (see 11A, below); and - (c) any decisions not to require conservation services or fisheries services.
+- 12. The Minister may set or vary sustainability measures, after taking into account: - (a) any effects of fishing on any stock and the aquatic environment - (b) any existing controls under the Act that apply to the stock or area concerned; and - (c) the natural variability of the stock concerned. - 13.
+Before making decisions on sustainability, the Minister must have regard to any of the following that he or she considers to be relevant: - (a) any regional policy statement, regional plan, or proposed regional plan under the Resource Management Act 1991 - (b) any management strategy or management plan under the Conservation Act 1987 - (c) sections 7 and 8 of the Hauraki Gulf Marine Park Act 2000 - (ca) regulations made under the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012 - (d) a planning document lodged with the Minister of Fisheries by a customary marine title group under section 91 of the Marine and Coastal Area (Takutai Moana) Act 2011. - 14.
+The Minister must also take into account: - (a) any conservation services or fisheries services (such as research into stock abundance) - (b) any relevant fisheries plan approved under Part 3 of the Act (see 11A, below); and - (c) any decisions not to require conservation services or fisheries services. - 15.
+Sustainability measures may include: